 Cause: Dusty Furnace

-If your furnace smells like burning, it’s probably occurring when you turn on your furnace for the first time in the fall.
+If your furnace smells like burning, it’s likely happening when you turn on your furnace for the first time in the fall.
 Like anything else in your home, your furnace gets dusty over time.
 This dust burns off when you turn on the heat, resulting in the burning dust smell from your furnace.

 Cause: Electrical Problem